 We explore the nature of truth, the different types of truth, and the different types of entities who report truth to better understand the nature of information.

-By understanding the nature of truth, the types of truth, and the purveyors of truth we can better understand the information that shapes our reality on a daily basis and the influencers who help to weave that narrative.
+By understanding the nature of truth, the types of truth, the purveyors of truth, and their technologies we can better understand the information that shapes our reality on a daily basis and the influencers who help to weave that narrative.

 - A justified belief is a belief based on reason, backed by facts, theories, logic, and empirical evidence.
-TIP: Justified beliefs gleaned from the pairing of “pure reason” and “empirical evidence” are very valid non-statistics-based “likely truths“.
-In the sciences we call these “theories”, a theory isn’t always right, rather it invites skepticism, opinion, and debate…. but it is a valid argument.
+A justified belief isn’t necessarily true, but it is reasonable, and thus is proper to employ in debate, analysis, and rhetoric (although it should be treated as a justified belief and not fact; presenting truth dishonestly is a type of misinformation / BS / spin).
+TIP: Justified beliefs gleaned from the pairing of “pure reason” and “empirical evidence” are very valid non-statistics-based “likely truths.”
+In the sciences we call these “theories,” a theory isn’t always right, rather it invites skepticism, opinion, debate, and rigorous testing.
+A well oiled theory is a valid argument, until proven false.

 - A fact is something that is proved to be undoubtedly true.

 - A myth is something that is proved to be undoubtedly untrue.

 - A factoid can be said to be something that appears true but is unverified.

 - A Counterpoint is a type of information that adds context or debate to another type.
 One might present a fact, then present a theory that augments it, then present an opinion that challenges it (providing counterpoints).